 The positive effects of rebranding a company are pretty clear.
-After all, the purpose of a rebrand is to improve your image in one or more ways, with the goal of becoming more relevant, more competitive, and/or more profitable in your target market.
-If there weren’t many positive outcomes of rebranding, then why would anyone spend the time or effort to go through it?
+After all, the purpose of a rebrand is to improve your image in one or more ways, with the goal of becoming more relevant, more competitive and more profitable in your target market.
+If there aren't many positive outcomes of rebranding, then why would anyone spend the time or effort to go through it?

 After you’ve been in the market for some time, your image and company message may have become stagnant, and maybe even irrelevant to your audience.
 While your goals and mission as a company may have adapted over time to your customers’ unique needs and challenges, your brand may not clearly reflect that anymore.
-By rebranding your image, your company personality, your target audience etc., you can attract new customers and also rekindle an interest from your existing audience.
+By rebranding your image, your company personality or your target audience you can attract new customers and rekindle an interest from your existing audience.

 Another benefit to rebranding is that you can significantly shift the focus of your efforts, allowing you to achieve new goals.
 Some of your new goals may be to develop new products or to improve existing ones.
 Or, you may decide to have your employees become more involved in advocating on behalf of your company, in which case a rebrand is a great excuse to get everyone in the company involved.

-The difficult part about rebranding your company is that it involves a lot of change and all at once.
-That is never easy for a company, its employees, or its customers.
+The difficult part about rebranding your company is that it involves change, and all at once.
+This is never easy for a company, employees or customers.
 When things don’t go as planned, there are a few possible issues that could result.

 Change is scary, mainly because no one knows for sure what the end result will be.
-People can become easily confused and/or frustrated whenever change occurs.
-By publishing press releases, posting announcements to social media, sending email newsletters, etc., you can keep everyone aware of what’s going on, and what’s coming down the pike.
+People can become easily confused or frustrated whenever change occurs.
+By publishing press releases, posting announcements to social media and sending email newsletters you can keep everyone aware of what’s going on, and what’s coming down the pike.
 Communication is absolutely crucial during a rebranding project.

 If a proper rebranding strategy is not built and implemented in the right way, you risk losing some of your existing customers.
 Unfortunately, even if you do everything right, there is still a possibility that you could lose customers.
 Why?
 People don’t like change.
 By explaining your reasons for the rebrand clearly, and remaining true to your values and conscious of your customers’ needs, you can minimize the risk of losing long-time customers.